ucb-bar/hammer/README.md

 are now described using JSON files.
 Examples of technology JSON files can be found in src/technologies.

+# Web Interface

+There is an alpha web interface to PLSI under the web/ folder.
+See the README.txt under web/ for more details.

 # Bug Reports

 To submit a bug report, run something like